Vadskye/Rise/docs/standard_effects.md

   * AOE:
     * Deal std to all within Med/10 line from you
     * Deal std to all within Med cone from you
+    * Deal std to enemies within Small radius from you
 * Maneuvers only:
   * AOE:
     * Deal std to 2 in reach